 Did you catch that last part?
 Paying off debt feels better than shopping.
 That really is awesome.

-Here are a few great things about Pay Off Debt:
+Here are a few more great things about Pay Off Debt:

 - No hidden charges or locked features – Use it forever with no hidden fees once you’ve bought it (meaning there are no monthly charges like some of the so-called “free” apps have if you actually want to use their features, and I won’t try to sell you loans or credit scores in the guise of helping you)

-- Organized information – Pay Off Debt contains a ton of info.
-You can see frequently viewed information right on the Debts screen, but you can also dive deeper to view more details about each debt, and you can tap the Summary icon to get the summary of how you’re doing on your overall debt snowball.
+- Organized information – You can see frequently viewed information right on the Debts screen, but you can also dive deeper to view more details about each debt, and you can tap the Summary icon to get the summary of how you’re doing on your overall debt snowball.
 That includes your planned debt-free date, a chart of your entire snowball, and the estimated time left before you can scream “I’m debt free!”.

-- Works with iCloud — You’ll be able to share your debt snowball across devices if you’re using the same Apple ID.
+- Works with iCloud — You’ll be able to share your information across devices if you’re using the same Apple ID.
 And you’ll be able to re-downloaded the info you last uploaded if you need to reinstall the app for any reason.

 - Resources – A big part of getting out of debt is staying inspired, so the app includes a Resources section with links to blog posts about getting out of debt, and an opportunity to get tips by email.